Jeremy Pena Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in the league.

-- The lefty last appeared in relief on Saturday, when he tossed four innings against the Minnesota Twins, allowing five earned runs while giving up six hits.
+- The left-hander's most recent time out came on Sunday against the Minnesota Twins, when he threw 6 1/3 innings, surrendering three earned runs while giving up four hits.

-- In 10 games this season, the 26-year-old has amassed an ERA of 6.51, with 7.7 strikeouts per nine innings.
-Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.